bentwheel/lgbtq-retirement-meps-analysis/README.md

 to identify certain individual respondents who may identify as LGBTQ+, such as:

-- Any male-identifying individual who is married to a female-identifying individual, in cases where at least one of the spouses identifies as LGBTQ+ (e.g., individuals who identify as transgender); and,
+- Any individual who may identify as LGBTQ+ but is married to someone of a different gender (e.g., individuals who identify as transgender or bisexual and are married to an individual who is not the same gender);
-- All unmarried persons who identify as LGBQT+.
+  and,

-However, this approach will succeed in identifying the following individual respondents:
+- All unmarried persons who identify as LGBTQ+.

-- Any LGBTQ+-identifying individual married to a any other LGBTQ+-identifying individual, in cases where both spouses identify as the same binary gender.
+However, this approach will succeed in identifying any LGBTQ+-identifying individual married to any other LGBTQ+-identifying individual, in cases where both spouses identify as the same binary gender.

-While this approach does fail to identify large subgroups within the broader LGBQT+ population in the United States, we can still use this approach to determine if there are substantial differences in the underlying demography, patient experiences, or incurred expenses between some LGBQT+ subpopulations and otherwise-similar non-LGBQT+ subpopulations within the US.
+While this approach fails to identify some subgroups within the broader LGBTQ+ population in the United States, we can still use this approach to determine if there are substantial differences in the underlying demography, patient experiences, or incurred expenses between subpopulations in same-gender marriages and otherwise-similar subpopulations not in same-gender marriages within the US.
+Ultimately, although these cohorts do not fully represent LGBTQ+- and non-LGBTQ+-identifying subpopulations, we might find them to be useful proxies given the lack of publicly available data concerning individuals who explicitly identify as LGBTQ+.

-In this essay, we will consider and even see some evidence supporting the possibility that marriage (or cohabitation, more generally) has a confounding influence on some of the population-level estimates of measurements of interest (e.g., annual healthcare expenditures, emergency department utilization, etc.).
-Therefore, most data visualizations and data tables in this essay will present findings comparing key population-level estimates between married individuals in same-gender marriages against married individuals not in same-gender marriages in order to control for the potential confounding effect of marriage or cohabitation.
+In this essay, we will consider and even see some evidence supporting the possibility that marriage (or cohabitation, more generally) has a confounding influence on some of the population-level estimates of measurements of interest (e.g., annual healthcare expenditures, emergency room utilization, etc.).
+Therefore, most data visualizations and data tables in this essay will present findings comparing key population-level estimates between married individuals in same-gender marriages against married individuals not identified as being in same-gender marriages in order to control for the potential of confounding effects from marriage.

 ## MEPS Precision Guidelines for Population-Level Estimates